Classical education embraces the concept of educating the whole child and the notion that children are more than their standardized test scores.

 Classical schools are unique among school choice options for three main reasons – a virtuous education, a content-rich curriculum, and a traditional classroom environment.

-Similar to students in a Spanish immersion school, students at Ivywood will be immersed in a virtue education community within and beyond the school walls.
+Similar to students in a Spanish immersion school, students at Ivywood are immersed in a virtue education community within and beyond the school walls.
 We believe this educational philosophy is transformational and promotes a love of lifelong learning.

-Regardless of backgrounds, experiences, economic status or other variables that create uniqueness among students, all will be part of a shared community of learning.
+Regardless of backgrounds, experiences, economic status or other variables that create uniqueness among students, all are part of a shared community of learning.